-If you choose to leave the Fund but would like to continue your Death, Total & Permanent Disablement and/or Salary Continuance insurance arrangements, you are eligible to do so by arranging an individual life policy with the Fund insurer (see the section below for more details).
+If you choose to leave the Fund but would like to continue your Death, Total & Permanent Disablement and/or Salary Continuance insurance arrangements, you may apply to do so by arranging an individual life policy with the Fund's insurer within 60 days of your cover in the Fund ceasing (see the section below for more details).

-The Fund will send out an information pack to you once the Company has advised the Fund of your cessation of service.
+The Fund will send out an information pack to you once you or your employer have advised the Fund of your cessation of service.